nizos/nizos.github.io/src/posts/supply-chain-security-risks-even-for-static-sites/index.md

 ---
 title: Supply Chain Security Risks Even for Static Sites
 description: >-
-  Static websites are often perceived as less vulnerable due to their simplicity, especially since they don't rely on complex server-side processes.
+  Static websites are often viewed as less vulnerable because of their simplicity and lack of complex server-side processes.
 While they do avoid certain risks like SQL injection, this perception can create a false sense of security.
-In reality, static sites are still exposed to specific attack vectors—particularly supply chain attacks.
+  In reality, many of the same risks that affect dynamic websites—particularly supply chain attacks—can just as easily impact static sites.
 date: 2024-09-09
 author: Nizar
 permalink: /{{ title | slugify }}/index.html